MarcoWorms/react-payment-card-component/.github/CONTRIBUTING.md

 ### How to report a bug

 If you find a security vulnerability, do NOT open an issue.
-Email [mercurio@pagar.me](mailto:mercurio@pagar.me) instead.
+Email [developers@pagar.me](mailto:developers@pagar.me) instead.

 When reporting a bug make sure to include:
 - The project version you are running